The Illusive Last Generation

 that did not happen.
 Despite books like ’88 Reasons Why Jesus Will Come in

-that such a generation is anywhere from forty to one hundred and twenty years.
+Industry changed its definition of a “biblical generation.”
+Today, a "biblical generation" is claimed to be anywhere from forty to one hundred and twenty years.

 Others reset the final generation’s start date from 1948 to 1967 when Israel